-The sense of taste in fish comes from cells that are found on the lips, the mouth, the barrels, and on some fishes, the lower head and fins.
+The taste in fish comes from cells found on the lips, the mouth, the barrels, and on some fishes, the lower head and fins.

 The sense of taste plays a huge part in finding food.
-By using their barbels and fins, many fish brush the sand, constantly searching for food.
+Many fish brush the sand using their barbels and fins, constantly searching for food.

 Schools can keep together using sound even if they cannot see.
-In dark parts of the sea, schools can still swim together using their hearing and communicate with each other about predators or food.
+Schools can still swim in dark parts of the sea using their hearing and communicate with each other about predators or food.

 Fish have a line of pores that open onto the scales on the side of the body.
-This is called the lateral line and is seen in most species of fish.
+This is called the lateral line and is seen in most fish species.
 The lateral line is a sophisticated sense that is difficult for us to understand.

 The lines that we see on the fish’s side have openings.
-These lead into a canal that has sensory cells that can detect changes in water pressure.
-The pressure changes can be detected when a school changes its direction, caused by the change of shape in their bodies.
+These lead into a canal with sensory cells that can detect changes in water pressure.
+The pressure changes can be detected when a school changes its direction, caused by the shape change in their bodies.

 When the school reaches an obstruction or a predator, the pressure changes, allowing the school to change direction as if as one fish.
-The lateral line can be thought of as a radar system as it alerts the fish to movements around it in its immediate surroundings.
+The lateral line can be considered a radar system as it alerts the fish to movements around it in its immediate surroundings.

 Some fish species, such as sharks, can detect the electrical charge made by other fish muscles.
-Using a pores system on their undersides, sharks and some other fish such as skate can detect tiny electrical fields.
+Sharks and other fish, such as skate, can detect tiny electrical fields using a pore system on their undersides.
 This helps them to hunt other fish or animals.

-Skate also produce their own electrical field and can use this to recognize others of their own species.
-Some species such as electric eels or rays can use these electrical charges also to stun prey.
+Skate also produce their electrical field and can use this to recognize others of their species.
+Some species, such as electric eels or rays, can use these electrical charges also to stun prey.